 One or two meals should be offered at fixed hours, in a raised bowl if possible to ensure better digestion.

-The quality of the biscuit is important, especially in the first few months of the Golden Retriever puppy.
-It will be necessary to favour a rich diet to promote the good development of this dog.
+The quality of the dog food is important, especially in the first few months of the Golden Retriever puppy's life.
+It will be necessary to favour a rich diet to promote the healthy development of this dog.

 Health of the Golden Retriever

 The lifespan of this dog can be up to 12 years.

 Strong / robust